ao/ao/README.md

 ### Hi there 👋

 Looking for something to read?
-[Learn how to Master Software Engineering, DevOps and Cloud](https://andrewodendaal.com/)
+[Articles about Software Engineering, AI, DevOps, Cloud and more](https://andrewodendaal.com/)